With the @SpringBootTest

 }

-There’s a lot of other auto-configurations available that each add other beans to the application context.
+There are lot of other auto-configurations available that each add other beans to the application context.
+Here are some other useful ones from the documentation:

 Setting Custom Configuration Properties